 The archive_command is only invoked for completed WAL segments.
 Hence, if your server generates little WAL traffic (or has slack periods where it does so), there could be a long delay between the completion of a transaction and its safe recording in archive storage.
 To limit how old unarchived data can be, you can set

 archive_timeout to force the server to switch to a new WAL segment file periodically.
-When this parameter is greater than zero, the server will switch to a new segment file whenever this many seconds have elapsed since the last segment file switch, and there has been any database activity, including a single checkpoint (checkpoints are skipped if there is no database activity).
+When this parameter is greater than zero, the server will switch to a new segment file whenever this amount of time has elapsed since the last segment file switch, and there has been any database activity, including a single checkpoint (checkpoints are skipped if there is no database activity).
 Note that archived files that are closed early due to a forced switch are still the same length as completely full files.
 Therefore, it is unwise to use a very short

 archive_timeout — it will bloat your archive storage.

 archive_timeout settings of a minute or so are usually reasonable.
 You should consider using streaming replication, instead of archiving, if you want data to be copied off the master server more quickly than that.
+If this value is specified without units, it is taken as seconds.
 This parameter can only be set in the postgresql.conf file or on the server command line.

 - Re: [HACKERS] Restricting maximum keep segments by repslots

 - Re: archive status ".ready" files may be created too early